PAX Manual

 Docstrings are arbitrary strings in markdown format.

-REFERENCES are given in the form `(OBJECT LOCATIVE)`.
-For example,
+References are XREFs given in the form `(NAME LOCATIVE)`.

-The same object may occur in multiple references, typically with
+The same name may occur in multiple references, typically with

 different locatives, but this is not required.

-If EXPORT is true (the default), NAME and the @OBJECTs of references
+If EXPORT is true (the default), NAME and the @NAMEs of references

 among ENTRIES which are SYMBOLs are candidates for exporting.
 A